List of Marvel Comics characters: X: Carl Denti

 Carl Denti, created by Scott Lobdell and Jason Pearson, first appeared in The Uncanny X-Men Annual #17 (June 1993).
 A former FBI agent obsessed with stalking mutants who kill humans, he uses an array of both alien and Earthly technology in his quest.

 Denti's father was an army officer murdered for following an illegal order, which would later interfere with his crusade against mutants.
 As an FBI officer, Denti partners with Fred Duncan, a contact of Charles Xavier's and a member of the mutant supporter network known as the Xavier Underground who maintains mutant criminal records and stockpiles the weapons and technology of the X-Men foes.
 Denti takes the files, weapons, and technology for himself and assumes the name of X-Cutioner, with the proclaimed mission of killing any mutant that has killed other people first.
 Denti is so "dedicated" to his mission that he will use lethal force to stop anyone obstructing his lethal "justice".

-His first successful target is the mutant Tower, followed by an unsuccessful attempt on Mastermind who was detained on Muir Island.
-Mastermind survives only to die of natural causes, because Denti was delayed when he encountered the X-Men.
-He next targets the White Queen, only to be stopped by the father-and-son duo of Cyclops and Cable.
-He later tracks down Skin for the murder of Angelo Espinosa, not knowing that the two boys were the same person.
-Working through the ranks of X-Men characters, he next encounters the Punisher, Rogue, X-Man, and Gambit.
-After teaming up with Gambit, Denti encounters a new version of X-Cutioner (see below) with similar technology.

-A normal human with specialized training, Carl Denti weapons and technology include alien Z'nox sensors, Sentinel propulsion units for flight, Shi'ar body armor, a personal force field, a teleportation unit and various other weapons.
+A normal human with specialized training, Carl Denti weapons and technology include alien Z'Nox sensors, Sentinel propulsion units for flight, Shi'ar armor, a personal force field, a teleportation unit and various other weapons.

 X-Cutioner in other media

 The Carl Denti incarnation of X-Cutioner appears in X-Men '97, voiced by Lawrence Bayne.
-This version is a leading member of the Friends of Humanity.
+This version is a leading member of the Friends of Humanity and the Purifiers.